Day of the Week

 With desire I have desired to eat this passover with you before I suffer: For I say unto you, I will not any more eat thereof until the kingdom of God shall come.

 No explanation for eating the Passover with His disciples was necessary if the meal were to be celebrated at the usual time and in the usual manner.
-Something out of the ordinary is clearly indicated.
+Something out of the ordinary is clearly indicated (26).

-A hundred years ago, many scholars and Bible teachers nevertheless favored 30 as the year of the Crucifixion because they thought that any later year, especially 33, left too little time for events in the book of Acts.
-They supposed that Luke was reckoning the years of Tiberius by some special method, perhaps including the years when Tiberius held high authority under Augustus before the emperor's death in AD 14.
+A century ago, many scholars and Bible teachers nevertheless favored 30 as the year of the Crucifixion.
+They supposed that Luke was reckoning the regnal years of Tiberius by some special method, perhaps including the term when he held high authority under Augustus before the emperor's death in AD 14.
 But a century of new discoveries has discredited this view.
 No trace of any special method of reckoning appears in any of the papyri, coins, and inscriptions that have come to light.
 The unanimous testimony of these varied sources is that the same enumeration of the emperor's years was used throughout the empire, and by that enumeration the fifteenth year of Tiberius was AD 29.
-Since Luke obviously expected his date to be understood by readers everywhere, it is inconceivable that he used some obscure method of reckoning (16).
+Since Luke obviously expected his date to be understood by readers everywhere, it is inconceivable that he used some obscure method of reckoning (32).

-- The conventional view is that the Transfiguration fell in the last year of Jesus' ministry.
+We will begin by showing that our date for the Transfiguration is in line with a sound chronology of Jesus' ministry.
+The conventional view is that the Transfiguration fell in the final year.
 But though the other Synoptic writers do not shed much light on how much time transpired between the Transfiguration and the Crucifixion, Luke clearly puts the Transfiguration before the Passover of 32.
 In His Gospel, the account of Jesus' glory on the mountain comes several chapters before the Parable of the Unfruitful Fig Tree (Luke 13:6-9), the parable which implied that Jesus had one year remaining in His ministry.
 In all the Synoptics, the Transfiguration comes after the feeding of the 5000, at the Passover of 31.
 So, the date we have derived for the Transfiguration, in December of 31, is reasonable.

 - We find in Daniel 9:26 a prophecy specifying the interval between the Transfiguration and another key event before the Crucifixion.
 Given that the sixty-nine weeks ended on December 14/15, 31, we can compute the date of this intervening event.
 We can also date the same event by reference to the Jewish Talmud, which gives the interval between this event and the Crucifixion.
 The perfect agreement of these two independently derived dates, the one relying solely on Scripture, the other relying solely on secular history, provides external validation of our date for the Transfiguration.